stellar/django-polaris/docs/sep6_and_sep24/index.rst

 Running the Service
 ===================

-In addition to the web server, SEP-6 and SEP-24 require three additional processes to be run in order to work.
+In addition to the web server, SEP-6 and SEP-24 require five additional processes to be run in order to work.

 Polling Pending Deposits